windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 :::info

-In case you wonder, you can't just create one Supabase client and pass it directly to backend scripts as an argument, because it will be converted to a JSON object and it will lose its methods in the process.
+In case you wonder, you can't just create one Supabase client and pass it directly to backend scripts as an argument.
+The arguments will be converted to a JSON object, so they will lose all methods in the process.
 On the other hand, this makes it possible to use multiple programming languages in the same app!

 :::